KILTprotocol/docs/docs/concepts/credentials/3_terms-and-quote.md

 - An attester creates an `Terms` object and sends it as part of a submit terms message back to the claimer.
 - The claimer receives the terms message, checks the terms and, if all is in order, agrees to them

-Either a claimer or an attester can initiate a request for terms.

 ## How to create a terms object

 When creating a terms object, at least one of the following must be set: Legitimations, Quote or Delegations.